Stefan-Olt/MISRC/README.md

 - Capture 1x S-Video (Y & C)
 - Capture Video RF and HiFi RF simultaneously
 - Capture Video RF and CVBS simultaneously
-- Capture 4ch of 24-bit 48khz audio with AUX pins via integrated or external ADCs
+- Capture 4ch of 24-bit 48khz audio with AUX pins via integrated or external clock-locked ADCs

 > [!NOTE]
 > It may be useful for other purposes as well, as it is built as a generic ADC with configurable filtering.